COVID-19 pandemic in Brazil: Healthcare

 The Government of Rio Grande do Sul decreed a public emergency situation, with measures including the prohibition of interstate travel and the restriction of items purchased in the markets, with the decree in force from 19 March 2020.

 Employees at four public hospitals in the city of São Paulo reported a shortage of materials such as alcohol gel, masks and gloves when caring for patients with suspected coronavirus.
-Professionals in the Sistema Único de Saúde (SUS) reported a shortage of masks and rationing of gel alcohol, though the situation of public-service workers was different from that of private hospitals in São Paulo.
+Professionals in the Sistema Único de Saúde (SUS) reported a shortage of masks and rationing of gel alcohol, though the situation of public-service workers was different from that of private hospitals in São Paulo, the latter of which had sufficient equipment to care for patients.

 Stores specializing in medical supplies no longer had alcohol gels and masks, including N95 masks used by health professionals.
 Street vendors were reported to be taking advantage of the demand for equipment and trying to profit from it.

 On 20 March the press reported that Brazil was contradicting the recommendation of the World Health Organization by only testing patients in a severe condition.
 João Gabbardo, executive secretary at the Ministry of Health, said that the criteria adopted would not change, and people with serious cases would be tested for COVID-19.
 The following day, a group of scientists announced they were developing new COVID-19 tests in Brazil.
 They expect to elaborate a test which will work with a single drop of blood from the patient.
 They expected it to be ready during the current outbreak of COVID-19, and hoped to engage some of the main Brazilian universities in its development.

 Without protective items, health workers improvised caps as masks in hospitals.
 In addition to the first cases of coronavirus in Acre, health professionals in the state had to deal with the lack of personal protective equipment (PPE).
 Some agents improvised with caps as masks.

 On 31 March, the U.S. federal government donated two million doses hydroxychloroquine to Brazil, for prophylactic and therapeutic use.

 Health professionals in the state of Rio de Janeiro (RJ) complained about the lack of conditions to work with patients in COVID-19.
 Doctors said there were no N95 masks, with a more efficient filter, at Hospital Salgado Filho.
 Unions said there was a shortage of personal protective equipment in hospitals.